 The ancient Romans chose this finger because they (falsely) believed that there was a vein that ran directly to the heart.
 Because of this connection to the heart, they called it the Vena Amoris, or ‘Vein of Love.’
-Although this idea has since been proven false, the tradition still remains in the US.
-In other countries such as Russia and Greece, the engagement ring is more commonly worn on the right hand.
+Although this idea has since been proven false, the tradition still remains.
+Rings were also significant in ancient Rome.
+Unlike a necklace or bracelet, the circle of the band symbolizes a certain completeness, meaning that the love of the couple wearing the ring is complete and true.
+But there are exceptions to the left hand rule.
+In other countries such as Russia and Greece, for example, the engagement ring is more commonly worn on the right hand.
 For Catholic couples, although the vein of love is not actually there, most believe that the fourth finger carries a symbolic meaning and connection to the heart.
-Therefore, Catholic couples usually abide by the tradition of the fourth finger on the left hand.
+Therefore, Catholic couples (even those in Russia and Greece) usually abide by the tradition of wearing their engagement and weddings rings on the fourth finger of the left hand.

 What exactly does an engagement mean anyways?
 Across the world, the term of engagement means a formal promise to marry someone.
 The ring itself represents the agreement to get married; think of it as the signature at the bottom of a contract.
 The tradition of wedding rings has been around for nearly five thousand years, whereas the engagement ring came about much later.
 In the fifteenth century, the Archduke of Austria introduced the engagement ring when he proposed to his future wife.
 The diamond engagement ring states a promise of sorts of forever love between two people.
 Women are traditionally the ones who wear the engagement ring as a symbol of acceptance of the man’s love; however, there are no explicit rules against men wearing engagement rings.
-With the legalization of same-sex marriage, engagement rings for men have surged in popularity.
+With celebrities such as Ed Sheeran advocating for them and the legalization of same-sex marriage, engagement rings for men have surged in popularity.Shop Rings

-Although the engagement ring is typically worn on the left hand, during the actual wedding ceremony, the tradition is mixed up a bit.
+Although the engagement ring is typically worn on the left hand, the tradition is mixed up a bit during the actual wedding ceremony.
 Since the wedding band is usually worn closer to the heart (on the inside of the engagement ring), some brides choose to wear the engagement ring on the right hand on the day of their ceremony.
 That way, the groom can easily slip the wedding band on the bride’s finger without having to move the engagement ring.